virtual-labs/engineers-forum/hosting-process.md

 The hosting request will go through the following lifecycle:

-1. Requester will raise a hosting request issue by duly filling in the details in the &#39;[hosting request](https://github.com/virtual-labs/engineers-forum/issues/new/choose)&#39;.
+1. Requester will raise a hosting request issue by duly filling in the details in the [hosting request](https://github.com/virtual-labs/engineers-forum/issues/new/choose).
 2. The hosting team will attach the url of the corresponding onboarding request to the hosting request.
 If the onboarding request is not found ( by searching on the repo url), then the hosting team will add its findings and label the issue as **Failed**.
 3. If requester is not the repository owner, the hosting team will seek approval from the repository owner.
 This will be through the above created GitHub hosting request issue.
 4. The hosting team will honour the hosting request only on receiving the approval from repository owner else will label the hosting request issue as **Not Approved**
 5. On a successful hosting, the hosting team will add the link of the newly hosted content to the hosting request issue.
 They will also label the issue as **Hosted**.
 6. However, on failure ( because of missing or incorrect information or repository problems,), the hosting team will label the issue as **Failed**.
-7. The requester will be responsible for fixing the failed hosting bug and will need to raise a new &#39;[hosting request](https://github.com/virtual-labs/engineers-forum/issues/new/choose)&#39; to get the unit hosted.
+7. The requester will be responsible for fixing the failed hosting bug and will need to raise a new [hosting request](https://github.com/virtual-labs/engineers-forum/issues/new/choose) to get the unit hosted.
 8. Once the hosting is successful, the requester will be responsible for the verification of the hosted link.
 If the hosting is not as expected, the requester should change the label from **Hosted** to **Reopened**.
 The requester will also need to specify if he/she would like to revert to the previous hosted image.
 9. An issue with **Reopened** label will by default host the repository and branch/tag as specified in the hosting request initially.
 However, if the requester has specifically requested a revert, the previously hosted image will be restored and issue will be labelled as **Reverted**.
-10. If the requester wants to revert to any earlier branch/tag, a new &#39;[hosting request](https://github.com/virtual-labs/engineers-forum/issues/new/choose)&#39; will need to be raised to get the unit hosted.
+10. If the requester wants to revert to any earlier branch/tag, a new [hosting request](https://github.com/virtual-labs/engineers-forum/issues/new/choose) will need to be raised to get the unit hosted.
 11. Requester will be responsible for closing a hosting request issue by changing the issue status from Open to Closed when the issue is labelled as **Hosted** or **Reopened** or **Reverted** or **Not Approved**.

 ### **Labels &amp; Status of a Hosting Request**